Golden Key Credit Card Company: History

-The GKCCC Scandal (2008)
+GKCCC scandal (2008)

-Legal Proceedings and Indictments
+Legal proceedings and indictments

 In 2008, GKCCC faced a major scandal when former Ceylinco Chairman Lalith Kotelawala and several members of the GKCCC Board of Directors were indicted in the Colombo High Court on a total of 91 charges.
 These charges included allegations of criminal misappropriation and criminal breach of trust.
 They were framed under the Penal Code and Finance Companies Act for offenses committed between March 1999 and December 2008.
 The indictment specifically accused GKCCC and its board members of conspiring to misappropriate funds, including deposits totaling Rs.
 26 billion that belonged to the company.

 Involvement of the Central Bank

 The Central Bank of Sri Lanka also became entangled in the GKCCC case.
 In a Supreme Court order dated March 23, 2009, it was revealed that the head of the Special Investigations Unit (S.I.U) of the Central Bank had raised concerns about GKCCC's financial operations.